How to Delete Local and Remote Branches in Git

 git fetch <remote_repo_alias> --prune

-This command fetches the latest updates (i.e new branches or commits ) from the remote specified by remote_repo_alias to update the associated remote-tracking branches and then deletes any stale remote-tracking branches on your local git repository which no longer exist on the specified remote. -p is an alias for --prune.
+This command fetches the latest updates (i.e., new branches or commits ) from the remote specified by remote_repo_alias to update the associated remote-tracking branches and then deletes any stale remote-tracking branches on your local git repository that no longer exist on the specified remote. -p is an alias for --prune.

 git branch -d -r <remote_repo_alias>/<remote_repo_branch_name>